magic005/Club_Hub_Frontend/Retrospectives/2025-3-3-T2-Final-Review_Blog.md

 I designed and developed this feature from **frontend to backend**, ensuring that it not only functioned smoothly but also integrated well into the overall **Club Hub ecosystem**.

-I will now, briefly walk through the process of using this feature,

 ---

 ## 5 Things I Did Over 12 Weeks